 3. a “declaration of origin” which means a statement as to the originating status of goods made by the producer, manufacturer, exporter or importer on the commercial invoice or any other document relating to the goods;

 In simpler terms, the ICC (International Chamber of Commerce) defines a Certificate of Origin (CO) as

 “an important international trade document that certifies that goods in a particular export shipment are wholly obtained, produced, manufactured or processed in a particular country.
 They also serve as a declaration by the exporter.”

-Below are two samples of Certificate of Origin..
+Below are two samples ..

 A Chamber of Commerce is an organisation setup to promote, protect and represent the interests of the various businesses in the community or area in which they are present..

 A chamber of commerce plays an important role at a local, regional or national level in promoting business activity, representing the business interest of the chamber members, in discussing, setting up and shaping trade policies relating to the area in which they are present..
 Chamber members also may get some preferential treatment in terms of business opportunities within their areas..

 Chambers of Commerce often organise trade promotion programs including overseas trips, export and import seminars, training related to trade and commerce, provide sales leads for the development of business, contacts with various trade missions of other countries and last but not least also issuing Certificate of Origin..